 Take note: All the trails are multi-use so you very well could encounter a mountain biker or a hiker out on the same trail.
 The mountain bikers can sometimes be coming along at quite a clip.
 Be sure you talk to them so they are aware of your presence.

 Load up your horses and take the Los Osos Valley Road exit off the 101 in San Luis Obispo and travel west towards the ocean.
 Montaña de Oro State Park entrance is off Pecho Valley Road (LOVR tuns into Pecho Valley Road).
 The address for Hazard Horse Camps is 3550 Pecho Valley Road which is close to the entrance of Montana de Oro State Park.
 You will find the Hazard Horse Camps on the east side of Pecho Valley Road near the park entrance.

 Note: There is one narrow road in and out of the horse camp.
 Rigs could get stuck facing one another with no way out but backwards.
-It is very important the check in time of 2:00pm and the check out time of 12:00 is strictly followed.
+Therefore, it is very important to strictly honor the check in time of 2:00 pm and the check out time of 12:00 pm.
 If you find the need to leave at another time you should send someone from your party ahead to hold back traffic coming the opposite way.

-Horse camping at Hazard Horse Camps is enjoyed by SLO County residents and out-of-towners alike.
+SLO County residents and out-of-towners enjoy horse camping at Hazard Horse Camps alike.
 The scenery never gets old and the trails to explore are so diverse one enjoys each and every adventure.